Profile Picture

-In my free time I enjoy designing, modding and optimizing 3D printing.
-My favorite printer I own is a Voron 0.2 I built from a kit.
-Since it's an open source project I am constantly improving and optimizing different parts.
+In my free time I enjoy designing and building small engineering projects.
+This involves anything that requires 3D printing, has a motor or battery, or optimizes something I do.
 I am experienced building Li-ion battery packs for various electrical devices and designing custom PCBs for small electrical uses.
-All of these I go into depth on in the projects page.
+All of my favorite projects I go into depth on in the projects page.

 Before I enrolled at Eastern Mennonite University I spent almost my entire life in Croghan NY.
 To fill my time in Croghan I often roamed the outdoors, helping my father on house and barn projects.
 As I transitioned into high school my parents bought a new property with over 100 acres.